fallen-icarus/cardano-aftermarket/README.md

         the input.
         - It must contain the `bidderDeposit` amount of ada + the `sellerDeposit` amount of ada + the NFTs being sold.
-        - The `bidExpiration` in the input's `ClaimBidDatum` must not have passed - uses invalid-hereafter of the transaction.
+        - The `bidExpiration` in the input's `ClaimBidDatum` must be >= invalid-hereafter of the transaction.
     - If beacons need to be minted/burned, either all beacons attached to the input must be burned or the beacon script must be executed using `CreateCloseOrUpdateMarketUTxOs`.
-If not beacons need to be minted/burned, the beacon script is not required.
+If no beacons need to be minted/burned, the beacon script is not required.
 - The seller must approve the transaction.